How to look after skin that’s been in self-isolation for too long this summer?

-Are face oils especially good to use after a long winter followed by an even longer self-isolation and if so, why?
+Are face oils especially good to use after a long summer plus an even longer self-isolation and if so, why?

 Facial oils are perfect for use after winter, when heating and weather conditions can deplete the skin of moisture.
 Oils are very effective at strengthening and protecting the skin’s natural barrier function, which holds in moisture to keep skin supple and plumped through dehydrating conditions.
 Also, as opposed to petrolatum-based formulas, they aid this moisture-retention function without clogging pores.
 Facial oils are not just moisturising either, they deeply nourish the skin in a way that helps the skin function better and therefore better withstand the ravages of winter and time spent at home.